DirtySandals/TSPSolver/README.md

 <h3>Key Features of TSPSolver:</h3>

-- Genetic Algorithm: Utilizes genetic algorithm techniques to find optimal solutions for the TSP
+- The TSPSolver employs a genetic algorithm find optimal solutions for the TSP
-- Mutation Operators: Supports 4 different mutators
+- Mutation Operators:
-* hi
-* yo
-* yeyeye
+  - Insert Mutation
+  - Swap Mutation
+  - Inversion Mutation
+  - Scramble Mutation
-- Crossover Operators: Offers 3 different crossover methods
+- Crossover Operators:
+  - Order Crossover
+  - PMX Crossover
+  - Cycle Crossover
-- Selection Operators: Provides 3 selection techniques
+- Selection Operators:
+  - Fitness Proportional Selection
+  - Tournament Selection
+  - Elitism Selection
-- Inverover Algorithm: An additional option to employ the inverover algorithm for solving TSP
+- Inverover Algorithm: An additional algorithm from Guo Tao and Zbigniew Michalewicz for solving TSP

 <h3>Running TSPSolver:</h3>
 The solver can be run from the terminal by providing TSP instance files as input.